Absorption effects in the expanding Universe: spectral transmittance functions of the intergalactic medium for distant sources: Abstract

 \section{Abstract}

-{ We analyse the formation of troughs in the continuous spectra of sources in redshift range $5-15$ for two reionization histories followed from the distant galaxy spectra and CMB anisotropy.
-We supposed that neutral hydrogen and helium atoms of homogeneous intergalactic medium are mainly in ground state and absorb the light of distant sources in the lines of Lyman series and continuums of HI, HeI and HeII.
-The frequency dependence of optical depths in the 40 lines of Lyman series of HI and HeII, and in 10 lines of HeI, as well as in their continuums were computed in order to estimate the spectral flux of radiation from halos virialized during Cosmic Dawn and Reionization epochs.
-Assuming the thermal continuous spectra with virialized temperature of halos with dwarf galaxy mass $\sim10^9$ M$_\odot$, we compute the spectral fluxes from such halos in the vicinity of our galaxy taking into account the cosmological distances, redshifts and absorptions by each absorber and all together.
-The obtained spectral transmittance functions of intergalactic medium, $S(\lambda;z)$, are analysed on the subject which absorber systems of HI, HeI and HeII are corresponding for formation of troughs in the continuous spectra of sources at redshift range $5-15$ and how it depends on reionization history.
-It is shown, that spectral features in the continuous spectra of sources in redshift range $5-7$ are very sensitive to the reionization histories of both elements, hydrogen and helium. }
+{ We analyse the formation of broad absorption troughs in the spectra of high-redshift sources in the redshift range $5 \le z \le 15$ for two observationally motivated reionization histories inferred from distant galaxy spectra and CMB polarization measurements.
+The calculations assume that neutral hydrogen and helium in a homogeneous intergalactic medium reside predominantly in their ground states and absorb radiation through the Lyman-series lines and continua of HI, HeI, and HeII.
+The wavelength-dependent optical depths are computed for the first 40 Lyman-series lines of HI and HeII, the first 10 lines of HeI, and the corresponding continua, and are used to derive spectral transmittance functions of the intergalactic medium, $S(\lambda; z)$.
+The results show that spectral features in the continuous spectra of sources at $5 \lesssim z \lesssim 7$ are particularly sensitive to the reionization histories of both hydrogen and helium.
+We present a compact analytic prescription for the effective intergalactic spectral transmittance over the redshift range $0 \le z \le 15$, providing closed-form expressions for wavelength-dependent transmission calibrated to observational constraints.
+As an illustrative application, we compute the spectra of starless virialized halos of the Cloud9 type at different redshifts, demonstrating how intergalactic absorption reshapes their intrinsic emission. } \keywords{intergalactic medium -- Gunn--Peterson effect -- cosmological reionization -- Cosmic Dawn -- spectral transmittance}